thetis07/swaydots/README.md

 # installition

-- install dependencies
+- run the install.sh script using ```./install.sh```
-- copy the config files on your ~/.config
+- you can run this script in user u dont need to being root I do not prefer the installition script because i dont tried the script it can be break ur sway Just copy the config files in ur ~/.config for healthy installition :smiley: